billgan1024/mask-detector/README.md

 A convolutional neural network that can detect how people are wearing a mask, given a photo centered on their face.

 ## Usage
 This model has been deployed using a Rest API with Flask.
-Follow the instructions to get a classification of a custom photo:
+Follow these steps to get a classification of a custom photo:

 * Use a client that can send HTTP requests (e.g. Insomnia or cURL) to query https://ml-api-1024.herokuapp.com/ with a POST request.
 * Use a multipart form and attach one (or multiple) photos.
 For best results, make sure the face takes up the whole image.